 World War II also left its mark on the city.
-The wounds still run deep from those shameful times, but five decades have passed, bringing new understanding and knowledge.
+The wounds still run deep from those shameful times, but many decades have passed, bringing new understanding and knowledge.
 After WWII, Europe was divided up between the Soviets and the West.
 While Czechoslovakia, Hungary and even parts of Germany were pulled into the Eastern Bloc, Austria was allowed to be “neutral,” a fragile outpost of Western thought walking gingerly at the doorstep of communism.

 That is the Austria I met when I arrived in 1987.
 I have a photo at home from that first week in Vienna.
 In it, I am smiling, wide-eyed and naïve, open to whatever the city sends my way.
 And in the background, in the gray skies and the busy sidewalks of Mariahilfestrasse, Vienna stands wary, caught between East and West.